Evaneos/vitaminjs/README.md

 - A root container
 So that's the only things you need to supply.
 You can specify them in the `appDescriptor/app.js` file.
 By the way, all the API between fondation and your project is confined to the `appDescriptor` directory.

-You can of course customize a little bit more your application.
 ####Redux
 - Middlewares, to customize your actions
 - State serializer for serializing the state between the front & the back